 If you're going to be spending an extended time in a country, another option is to buy a prepaid cell phone once you arrive.
 In almost every country, you get unlimited incoming calls for free.

-For lots more information on prepaid cell phones and related topics, see the helpful links on the next page.
+For lots more information on prepaid cell phones and related topics, see the helpful links below.